EllDy96/Synesthetic/README.md

 Python and Javascript are integrated using Flask, which instantiates a web server (see https://flask.palletsprojects.com/en/1.1.x/installation/ and https://palletsprojects.com/p/flask/)

 ## How to run Synesthetic / I want to know more details about the code!
 To run synesthetic, you'll have to instantiate the Flask server, either locally or on a server.
-Please follow the instructions located in the README of the src/ folder.
+Please follow the instructions located in the README of the [source folder](src/).
 The README also contains further details of the implementation, to make your journey through the code easier.